Burlington, Vermont: Economy

-In 2009, Moody's confirmed the city's bond rating at AA3, "high" quality, the second best rank, but in 2010, the city-owned Burlington Telecom cable provider was unable to pay the city of Burlington $17 million it owed.
-As a result, Moody's downrated the debt for the city two notches to A2, "upper medium".
-Moody's also downrated the credit rating for Burlington International Airport.
+As of As of 2019, Moody's set the city's bond credit rating at Aa3, "high" quality.

 Business and industry

-The largest employers in the city proper are the University of Vermont Medical Center (formerly Fletcher Allen Health Care) and the University of Vermont, employing 6,823 and 3,137 people, respectively.
-Other companies in Burlington include the G.S.
-Blodgett Company, one of the oldest and largest commercial oven companies in the country, which manufactures restaurant equipment.
-Its history dates back to the mid-19th century.
+The largest employers in the city, and the state overall, are the University of Vermont Medical Center and the University of Vermont, employing over 8,200 and 4,125 people, respectively.
+Other companies in Burlington include Blodgett Ovens, one of the oldest and largest commercial oven companies in the country, which manufactures restaurant equipment.
 General Electric develops software for the healthcare industry in South Burlington at the former headquarters of IDX Systems, which it purchased in 2006.
 General Dynamics Armament and Technical Products division employ 450 workers locally.
 A solely owned subsidiary, the division is based here.
-Dealer.com, a leading automotive internet marketing company, employed about 1000 employees as of 2017.
+Dealer.com, a leading automotive internet marketing company, employs over 700 people.

-Ben & Jerry's began in 1978 when Ben Cohen and Jerry Greenfield opened their first ice cream scoop shop in an old gas station in Burlington.
-Vermont Teddy Bear Company, whose founder started on a cart on a Burlington street, now ships custom teddy bears worldwide.
+Ben & Jerry's began in 1978 when Ben Cohen and Jerry Greenfield opened their first ice cream scoop shop in an old gas station in Burlington and now has a worldwide market and is based in neighboring South Burlington.
+Vermont Teddy Bear Company, whose founder started on a cart on a Burlington street, now ships custom teddy bears worldwide and is based in nearby Shelburne.

 Corporate headquarters located in Burlington include Burton Snowboards, Bruegger's, Lake Champlain Chocolates, Rhino Foods, and Seventh Generation Inc.

 Retailing and tourism

-One measure of economic activity is retail sales.
-Burlington was fifth in the state in 2007 with $242.2 million.
+In As of 2017, Burlington had $591.7 million in retail sales.

 The Church Street Marketplace, a four-block pedestrian mall in the heart of the city, is the site of festivals throughout the year.
-The American Planning Association named the Marketplace one of America's "Great Public Spaces" for 2008.
 Events such as the "South End Art Hop" and public galleries such as Pine Street Art Works, provide a forum for the visual arts in the South End.

 A "Festival of Fools" had an estimated 25,000 attendees at the Marketplace in 2009.
 The "Vermont Brewers Festival" had 9,600 attendees in 2009, and the "Giant Pumpkin Regatta and Festival" had 5,000 attendees that same year; Saturday Night Live satirized the event.
 One of the largest year-round farmers' markets in the state of Vermont is located in the city.